zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/docs/algorithms/inductive_miner.md

 ### Loop Split

 The loop split does split each trace in multiple subtraces and each subtrace will be assigned to a sublog.
-The algorithm starts with the first element and an empty trace.
-First, the partition of the current event needs to be found, and the event is added to the empty trace.
+The algorithm starts with the first element and an empty subtrace.
+First, the partition of the current event needs to be found, and the event is added to the  subtrace.
 Then the next event is checked.
 As long as the events are in the same partition, they are added to the trace.
-If an event is not in the partition, the trace will be added to the sublog of the partition, an empty trace will be created, and the new partition will be found.
+If an event is not in the partition, the subtrace will be added to the sublog of the partition, an empty subtrace will be created, and the new partition will be found.
 These steps continue, until the end of the trace.

 ## Fall Through

-The fall through is the last resort of the algorithm, if no cuts can be found, multiple fall through can be applied.
+The fall through is the last resort of the algorithm.
+If no cuts can be found, multiple fall through can be applied.

 The first fall through checks if an empty trace is present in the log.
 Should this be the case, a process tree with the xor operation will be returned.
 The children will be tau, symbolizing a silent activity and the recursive call of the inductive miner on the log without the empty trace.

-The second case occurs, when the log contains only one event, but it is executed more than one.
+The second case occurs, when the log contains only one event, but it is executed more than once.
 Then a process tree, with a loop operation and the event and tau as children, will be returned.
 This process tree shows that the event can be executed more than once.

 The last fall through is the flower model.
 This is a process tree, with the loop operator and tau as the first child and all other events in the log as other children.
 This shows that any order of execution is possible.